-Let’s walk through the ins and outs of odd-even pricing, show you some examples, and see if it’s a good SaaS pricing strategy.
+Let’s walk through the ins and outs of the odd-even pricing method, show you some examples, and see if it’s a good SaaS pricing strategy.

-Odd-even pricing is a psychological pricing tactic in which numeric value is utilized to impact the customer’s perceptions of product value.
-The “odd” part of this tactic refers to a price ending in 1,3,5,7,9—or any number just below an even number.
-The “even” part refers to a price ending in a whole number in tenths, such as $0.20 or $50.
+Odd-even pricing is a psychological pricing strategy similar to charm pricing.
+It refers to using a numeric value to impact the customer’s perceptions of the product value.
+The goal of odd-even pricing is to make small pricing adjustments that will drive sales and maximize profits.
+The “odd” part of this tactic refers to a price ending in 1,3,5,7,9, while the “even” part refers to a price ending in a whole number in tenths, such as $0.20 or $50.

 The psychology behind odd-even pricing

-Odd-even pricingis a psychological pricing tactic.
+Odd-even pricing has a psychological effect on consumers.
 Using either an odd or even number plays into a customer’s psyche.

-For example, a $20 item marked $19.99 is perceived as cheaper because the number is still in the “teens” rather than the “twenties,” so customers perceive the price as lower than it actually is.
+For example, a $20 item marked $19.99 is perceived as cheaper because the number is still in the “teens” rather than the “twenties”.
+Even though the difference is in just one cent, customers perceive the price as lower than it actually is.
 Odd pricing creates the illusion that the product is tagged at the lowest possible price.
 Additionally, since the number is so specific customers perceive it as honest.

-For even pricing, it’s the opposite effect.
+When it comes to even prices, it’s the opposite effect.
 Customers will see a number rounded up, like $1,500, and perceive it as a luxury item.
-Since the number is rounded up, the product is perceived at a higher value.
+Since it has a round number, the product is perceived at a higher value.